vikingnope/code-sprint/browser-extension/README.md

 5. **Manual Detection Test**
    - Open the extension popup
    - Check if the connection status updates after a few seconds
-   - Try clicking the "Send Sample Alert" button to test functionality
+   - Try clicking the "Simulate New Transaction" button to test functionality

 ### Extension Not Working